New hip implant tracked for a decade to ensure it stays put

 Summary

 This study follows 100 people who need a total hip replacement to see how well a specific cemented hip stem (AMIStem C) performs over 10 years.
-The main goal is to measure whether the implant moves or shifts inside the bone after surgery.
-Researchers also track how well patients recover, their pain and function scores, and any complications.
-This is not a cure but a way to improve long-term outcomes for people with hip disease.
+The main goal is to measure whether the implant moves inside the bone over time.
+Researchers also track how well patients recover function and any complications.
+The study is already active but not recruiting new participants.

 Disclaimer Read more